Mahama Ayariga

 Mahama Ayariga (born 12 May 1974) is a lawyer and politician in Ghana.
 He belongs to the National Democratic Congress.
 He was the Minister of Information and Media Relations and the Minister of Youth and Sports under the John Dramani Mahama administration.
 He is currently the Member of Parliament representing Bawku Central constituency of the Upper East Region of Ghana in the 4th, 6th, 7th and 8th Parliament of the 4th Republic of Ghana.
 He is the current majority leader in the parliament of Ghana.

 Early life and education

 Mahama Ayariga was born on 12 May 1974 in Bawku in the Upper East Region of Ghana.
 He was educated in Ghana and Nigeria and the United States of America.
 He attended the Barewa College in Zaria in Kaduna State, Nigeria.
 He holds a Master of Law (LLM) degree from the Harvard Law School in the United States of America and a Bachelor of Law (LLB) Degree from University of Ghana, Legon.
 He was the executive director of Legal Resource Centre in Accra.

-Ayariga's older brother Ayariga Hassan was the presidential candidate of the People's National Convention (Ghana) for the 2012 General Elections in Ghana.
+Ayariga's older brother Hassan Ayariga was the presidential candidate of the People's National Convention (Ghana) for the 2012 General Elections in Ghana.